ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

    If you do not have an {{site.data.keyword.cos_short}} instance, [create one](/docs/cloud-object-storage).

-3. Configure your {{site.data.keyword.cos_short}} CRN that you found with the previous step.
-Configuring your CRN number specifies an {{site.data.keyword.cos_short}} instance to work with.
+3. Configure your {{site.data.keyword.cos_short}} CRN that you found with the previous step to specify an {{site.data.keyword.cos_short}} instance to work with.
 Be sure to copy the entire number, starting with `crn:`.

    ```
    ibmcloud cos config crn --crn CRN_NUMBER